kieu-linh/linh-ho-flutter-training/Flutter/README.md

 ***Timeline:*** 3 weeks ()

-***Actual:***
+***Actual:*** 20 day

 ***Target:***

-- Have an understanding at the basic level of how context and state management work in one Flutter application.
+- Understanding and apply Flutter Widget for building Fitness app
+- Apply Widget book and Responsive in this project
-- Become better understood and apply the widget lifecycle.
+- Understanding and apply state management with BLoC
 - Use storage to persist current data.
-- Become familiar with state management and better understood about BLoC.
-- Get acquainted with working with API (asynchronous) and error handling from apis.
+- Make API calls from Flutter app
+- Manage navigating and routing system with go_router
+- Understanding widget lifecycle

 ## Prerequisites
 Before you continue, ensure you meet the following requirements: